DIY cone trees might be the most versatile, affordable and cute Christmas decorations you can make.

-You may have seen my “Pinkmas” pink Christmas tree village a couple weeks ago with these fabric cone trees.
-Today I’ll show you how to make them.
+You might have seen these fabric cone trees featured in my “Pinkmas” pink Christmas tree village.
+Today I’ll show you how to make them!

 Note: This post contains affiliate links.
 Learn more on my Disclosures page (and thanks for your support!)

 First off, here’s a video showing how these trees come together.
 Keep reading below for details about each step.

 - Poster board (you can get two for a dollar at the Dollar Tree)